Simon Magus: Myth of Simon and Helen

+Detail from The Fall of Simon Magus by Jan Rombouts the Elder, 16th century.

 But the prophets had delivered their prophecies under the inspiration of the world-creating angels: wherefore those who had their hope in him and in Helen minded them no more, and, as being free, did what they pleased; for men were saved according to his grace, but not according to just works.
 For works were not just by nature, but only by convention, in accordance with the enactments of the world-creating angels, who by precepts of this kind sought to bring men into slavery.
 Wherefore he promised that the world should be dissolved, and that those who were his should be freed from the dominion of the world-creators.

 In this account of Simon there is a large portion common to almost all forms of Gnostic myths, together with something special to this form.
 They have in common the place in the work of creation assigned to the female principle, the conception of the Deity; the ignorance of the rulers of this lower world with regard to the Supreme Power; the descent of the female (Sophia) into the lower regions, and her inability to return.
 Special to the Simonian tale is the identification of Simon himself with the Supreme, and of his consort Helena with the female principle.